Managing Configuration of a Distributed System with Apache ZooKeeper

 $ sbt run

-Open your browser and go to http://localhost:8081/example and you'll see a similar content with settings imported on previous steps.
+Open your browser and go to https://localhost:8081/example and you’ll see similar content with settings imported from the previous steps.

 Hope you find this helpful.